+Ready?
+Think fast.
 A tornado is approaching.
 You're inside your warm, snuggly house and you only have a few minutes to decide what to do to help prevent horrible destruction and possible bodily injury from the storm.
-Should you open the windows, in the hopes that the low pressure from the system will fill the house and not cause the windows to blow?
+Should you open the windows, in the hopes that the low pressure from the system will fill the house and prevent the windows from blowing?
 Or should you not even give the windows a second of your time, and just hightail it to the safest place in the house?

 Before we answer the question, let's talk a little bit about tornadoes.
 Whirling, stormy twisters create a path of unholy destruction everywhere they go.
 Dervishes with so much pressure built up that they pop open houses like so many tight seams, and rip roofs off buildings.
 Do you see what we're getting at here?